5 great places to visit in February

 1. Miami, Florida

-While much of the continental United States shivers in February, Miami is usually a bucolic bubble of sunshine and warmth.
-So get ready to pay for paradise.
+While much of the continental United States shivers in February, Miami is usually a gleaming bubble of sunshine and warmth.
+So get ready to pay.

 "Hotel pricing will be the highest of the year," Casselano says.
 "The most expensive hotels will be those located on Miami Beach."
+You may be able to get a better deal inland.

 Along with the great weather, you're also hitting Miami at peak time for art shows and culinary festivals.

 One of the most popular festivals is SOBEWFF (that's for South Beach Wine and Food Festival).
 Top chefs from around the country host everything from barbecues to vegetarian dinners.
-Wine fans will love this festival, and there's a place for enthusiasts of cigars and spirits, too. -- It's Miami Romance Month and you can enjoy all sorts of deals and events geared toward people in love. -- The annual Coconut Grove Arts Festival is held every Presidents' Day Weekend.
+Wine fans will love this festival, and there's a place for enthusiasts of cigars and spirits, too. -- It's Miami Romance Month and you can enjoy all sorts of deals and events geared toward people in love. -- The annual Coconut Grove Arts Festival is held every Presidents Day weekend.
 It's a chance to enjoy local cuisine, fine art and live performances.
 February is the perfect time of year to take a stroll here.
 How about soak in the 1920s and '30s vibe in the Art Deco Historic District in Miami Beach?
 You can arrange a formal tour or strike out on your own and see where serendipity leads you.
 Another great place to visit: Little Havana.
 Located between downtown Miami and the airport, this neighborhood offers a deep-dive cultural immersion into Cuban food, arts and more.

 2. Venice, Italy

 Hidden bridges.
-Cobblestoned alleyways.
+Cobblestone alleyways.
 Beautiful canals traversed by boat.
 No wonder Venice rates as one of the world's best cities when it comes to love.

 February can be a great time to take in piazzas and palaces, gawk at amazing architecture and wander through boutiques and art galleries.
 Granted, average highs usually only make it into the 40s F (4 to 9 C) if that, but it's usually the city's driest month, too.